-- Praising and acknowledging someone for their positive social behavior: "We got dinner done on time because of your help, Thanks for making such a great meal Amy!"; Rika experiences a relapse using alcohol.
-Her therapist tells her while they are processing the event that Rika did a good job identifying skills she can focus on using in the future to prevent a relapse.
+- Praising and acknowledging someone for their positive social behavior: "We got dinner done on time because of your help, Thanks for making such a great meal Amy!"; Rika relapse on alcohol and during the therapists processing of the event they identify skills she used well in the situation.

-- Picking out deficits in situations where positive behavior occurred: "Thanks for your help Amy, next time be sure to read the whole recipe first before you start so you know what steps to take next when you are making dinner."; When Rika experiences a relapse using alcohol the therapist discusses the situation in terms of "failing".
+- Picking out deficits in situations where positive behavior occurred: "Thanks for your help Amy, next time be sure to read the whole recipe first before you start so you know what steps to take next when you are making dinner."; When Rika relapsed on alcohol the therapist discusses the situation in terms of "failing".

-DEFINITIONS OF EACH ITEM ON THE MINNESOTA DIRECT OBSERVATION FORM
+DEFINITIONS OF EACH ITEM ON THE MINNESOTA DIRECT OBSERVATION FORM PART 2

-PART 2